jespertheend/deno-manual/tools/bundler.md

 ```

 The output is a self contained ES Module, where any exports from the main module
-supplied on the command line will be available.
+supplied on the cammand line will be available.
 For example, if the main module
 looked something like this:

 ```ts, ignore